johnsonpupuLin/SPlab_script/Human/README.md

 * human_pipeline.sh

 This is SP lab pipeline.
+The raw fastq data are first mapped to genome via Tophat2.
+Next, rRNA/tRNA, miRNA and predicted miRNA among mapped reads are eliminated.
+After that, reads shorter than 24bp and longer than 34bp are discarded.
+In the end, the data are mapped to genome again.

 * Diana_HTseq_pipeline.sh

+This is Diana lab pipeline.
+The raw fastq data are first aligned to Repbase database to identify reads from repeat elements.
+Next, non-aligned reads are mapped to genome via Bowtie.
+Finally, genome-alignmed reads are analyzed by HTseq to identify their characteristics.

 ### 2. counting

-3. piRNA_character_analysis
+### 3. piRNA_character_analysis

-4. piRNA_cluster_analysis
+### 4. piRNA_cluster_analysis